abramaleko/S-Url/README.md

 - Add trash bin for viewing deleted urls
 - Remove redirect to dashboard after logging in  ✅
 - Fix tooltip not loading untill full reload
+Shift the builder class from vendor folder  to normal and add set the location insertion in the insertion model, ✅ Do not show the stats page untill there are visits